jenkinsci/datadog-plugin/README.md

 1. Select the radio button next to **Use the Datadog Agent to report to Datadog**.
 2. Specify your DogStatsD server `hostname` and `port`.
 3. Save your configuration.
-4. If you want to forward logs to datadog, create a [custom log source file][13] by creating a `conf.yaml` inside `conf.d/jenkins.d` with the following:
+4. If you want to forward logs to Datadog, create a [custom log source file][13] by creating a `conf.yaml` inside `conf.d/jenkins.d` with the following:
   ```
   logs: